Community Advisor FAQPage address: http://www.mnsu.edu/reslife/employment/student_staff_positions/ca/ca_FAQ.html

 If you are planning to live on campus next year, we recommend signing up for housing so that you are guaranteed a room in the residence halls.
 If you are selected to become a CA, the $250 pre-payment that you make when you sign up for a room will be applied to your fall meal plan.

 If I am selected to be a CA, can I choose which residence community I am placed in?

-When you are completing your application, you will have the opportunity to select if you are applying to be a CA on main camups, in the Stadium Heights apartment community, or if you would like to be considered for both types of positions.
-Specific community and hall placement is determined by the Area Director and Hall Director staff and is based on the needs of the building, as well as the CA’s skill set.
+When you are completing your application, you will have the opportunity to select if you are applying to be a CA on main camups, at Stadium Heights apartment community, or if you would like to be considered for both types of positions.
+Specific community and hall placement is determined by the Area Director and Hall Director staff and is based on the needs of the building, as well as the CA's skills set.
 You do not get to choose the specific community, hall, or apartment building you are placed in.

 Can I apply to be a CA if I am currently on University disciplinary probation?

 Yes, as long as you are not on University disciplinary probation when the position begins (which is August 12, 2018).
 Please note that candidates who are placed on University disciplinary probation for Spring Semester 2018 for an incident occurring after any part of the CA application was submitted will become ineligible.
 Conduct standing checks will take place throughout the selection process.

 Can I have a part-time job while being a CA?

 One responsibility of being a CA is to be accessible and visible to residents.
 Outside employment and co-curricular activities can, at times, have an adverse effect on fulfilling this responsibility.
 In addition, newly hired CAs often find it challenging to balance numerous responsibilities, and balance them well, during their first semester of employment.
 Hence, CAs may request approval from their Area Director to seek additional employment opportunities.
 The additional employment opportunities must not exceed 10 hours per week.